Exploring Iterative Refinement with Diffusion Models for Video Grounding: Conclusion

 \section{Conclusion}

 In this paper, we propose DiffusionVG, a pioneering approach that addresses the video grounding task from the perspective of conditional generation.
 By employing a multi-step generation process through the denoising diffusion process in DiffusionVG, the predicted spans undergo iterative refinement starting from Gaussian noise inputs.
-Extensive experiments on mainstream benchmarks have demonstrated its superiority over existing state-of-the-art methods in VG.
+Extensive experiments on mainstream benchmarks demonstrate the superiority of DiffusionVG over existing state-of-the-art methods.